emtee40/miunlock-android/README.md

 # Instructions

+# NOTICE:Do not reboot your device while performing the instructions or else you'll have to start over the unlock process!

 To use this:

 1)Install the latest version of Python (tick the "Add Python X.X to PATH" option if you are using Windows)